SZB0621/AICU_REL2_homework_project/README.md

  We executed several tests and read the documentations of both frameworks and we decided to follow up with Stable Baselines 3.
 The main reason behind this decision was that SB3 provided several RL algorithms (PPO,DDPG,A2C...), there was an optimizer tool implemented already (Optuna) and this framework used up the least amount of computing capacity.

  So we converted all of our previous work inside Stable Baselines 3 framework.
 The other main change to our project was that we executed and develped the whole project in google collaboratory.
-This was a neccessary step because of the lack of GPU capacity from our side.
+This was a necessary step because of the lack of GPU capacity from our side.

  Stable Baselines: